Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 - Supervisor OH&S Responsibilities Part 1

-- Supervisor OH&S Responsibilities Part 2 (by request only)
+- Supervisor OH&S Responsibilities Part 2

 Occupational Health & Safety Committee Part 1

 This introductory or ‘fundamentals’ Occupational Health and Safety course will introduce new committee members to the basic principles of workplace health and safety.
-This course also serves as a great ‘Back to Basics’ course for those OH&S Committee members who desire refresher training.
+This course also serves as a great ‘back to basics’ course for those OH&S Committee members who desire refresher training.

 In this course participants will:

-Note: This course meets the (Provincial) mandatory minimum training requirements effective April 2017 for new joint committee members
+Note: This course meets the (provincial) mandatory minimum training requirements effective April 2017 for new joint committee members.

 Audience: OH&S Committee Members, Managers and Worker Representatives.